 Before we began testing toaster ovens we had many lengthy discussions about what would be the best food products to use.
-After considering our own experiences, scouring user reviews, and asking anybody who would lend an ear, we believe we came up with a list of testing foods that covers the full gamut of things users want to make in a toaster oven.
+After considering our own experiences using a variety of kitchen appliances, scouring user reviews, and asking anybody who would lend an ear, we believe we came up with a list of testing foods that covers the full gamut of things users want to make in a toaster oven.

 To determine baking performance we identified three main categories of baked goods that would often be prepared in a countertop oven: fluffy desserts, dense desserts, and meats.
 Fluffy are those that are made from a batter that is going to rise a significant amount giving you a more light and sweet taste; your cakes and muffins and those sorts of things.
 Dense desserts are made from batters and doughs that don't rise very much resulting in more rich and heavy desserts, namely brownies and cookies.
 Meats are fairly self-explanatory.

 In our testing, we selected classic white cake to test each model's performance in baking fluffy desserts.
 The light color made it easier to see any browning inconsistencies and the more subtle flavor made it easier to assess the physical attributes of the cake during tasting.
 In order to ensure consistency in our testing we used boxed cake mix and followed the cake mix manufacturer's directions.
 We assessed each cake for how evenly the outside had caramelized, how evenly the interior of the cake cooked, and how much moisture was retained.
 All of these things were easily assessed through visual inspections and taste test.
 Coincidentally, we had a lot of afternoon food coma office nap sessions during our toaster oven testing.